 Process/drift/driftcorrection

-Drift correction based on the localizations, but works also very well in case fidutial markers are present (in that case render the image ungrouped).
+Drift correction based on the localizations, but works also very well in case fiducial markers are present (in that case render the image ungrouped).

 Select parameters to render a large part of the image.
 Only the FoV of the superresolution image is used for drift correction.